tchyzh/deploy-me/README.md

 # deploy-me
-Azure deployment to test Diagnostic issue with powershell
+Azure deployment to cloud services to test Diagnostic issue with powershell